SatyamDev123/Feature-request-app/README.md

 ## Feature Request Web App
-Feature Request Web App backend built on Nodejs, express, and Mongodb client side is an Angular, Bootstrap, Gulp(build tool only for devlopment enviroment)
+Feature Request Web App backend built on Nodejs, express, and Mongodb.<br/>
+client side is an Angular, Bootstrap, Gulp(build tool only for devlopment enviroment)